If you didn’t get your flu shot this year, get it now!

 3. Respiratory Syncytial Virus (RSV)

-RSV is a respiratory virus that infects the lungs.
-Mostly among children, but also adults, especially seniors and can be serious, especially for infants and older adults.
+RSV is a highly contagious respiratory virus that infects the lungs, nose, and throat.
+Mostly among children, but adults too.
 It typically peaks during the colder months.
+It typically causes mild, cold-like symptoms but can lead to serious complications.

-Strep throat is a bacterial infection that tends to spread more easily in indoor spaces; subsequently, in winter, this is more common.
+Strep Throat is a bacterial infection that tends to spread more easily in indoor spaces; subsequently, in winter, the chances are higher that you can acquire it.
+It is more common among children and teenagers but adults can get infected as well.

 Sinus infections can be triggered by colds, allergies, or dry air, all of which are more common in colder months.
 Sinuses can become inflamed, causing discomfort and making it easier for infections to take hold.